Gonow

+Gonow Aoosed G5 photographed in Wuhan, Hubei province, China.

 Gonow (officially Zhejiang Gonow Auto Co., Ltd.) (浙江吉奥汽车有限公司) is a Chinese manufacturer of automobiles, commercial vehicles and SUV's headquartered in Taizhou, Zhejiang and a subsidiary of GAC Group.
 It markets its products under the brand name GAC Gonow in China and as Gonow in other markets.
 The brand was discontinued in 2016.
-From 2009, Gonow vehicles were exported to Italy and registered there in the class for commercial vehicles up to 3.5 tonnes.
+Starting in 2009, Gonow vehicles were exported to Italy and registered as commercial vehicles up to 3.5 tonnes.

 History

-The company was founded on 27 September 2003 with headquarters in Taizhou, Zhejiang.
-The campus covers an area of 268,000 m^{2}.
-Production began with the Gonow AGE, with an initial phase of 60,000 units produced.
-Gonow spent 351.5 million RMB expanding its grounds by 100 acres, and increasing production to 200,000 units per year.
-They also began cooperation with Wuhan University of Technology, taking over construction of the Gonow Automobile R&D Center.
+Founded on 27 September 2003, in Taizhou, Zhejiang, the company occupied a 268,000 m^{2} Campus.
+Production launched with the Gonow AGE, with an initial production of 60,000 units.
+Gonow spent 351.5 million RMB expanding its grounds by 100 acres, and production was increased to 200,000 units per year.
+Gonow partnered with Wuhan University of Technology, taking over construction of the Gonow Automobile R&D Center.

 In 2006, Gonow entered the European Union market, in a joint venture with the Italian company DR Motor Company SpA.
 Two SUV models were produced under license, and were marketed under the brand name Katay Gonow.

 On 24 October 2010, Gonow was the first Chinese car to score points in a FIA world championship, with its Italian Team Sonia Ielo – Francesca Olivoni taking 8th place in the Ecorally San Marino – Vatican City of the FIA Alternative Energies Cup.

 In 2010, Guangzhou Automobile Group Co.
 (GAC) bought 51% of Gonow.
 Gonow announced in March 2015 that the company will start concentrating on constructing Trumpchi vehicles, raising anger from its dealers since the unsold Gonow vehicles and spare parts were mortgaged by various banks.

 In 2015, GAC Group announced that Gonow will be integrated into the company as a subsidiary.
 It's been reported that the 49% stake of Gonow will be purchased and will halt further production/sales in 2016 due to problems in committing to aftermarket sales and production/delivery of its vehicles to Gonow dealers.